adrom123/Getting_and_Cleaning_Data_Ass4/README.md

 ## TRANSFORMATION STEPS
- The following run_analysis.R script will implement the following steps;
+ The run_analysis.R script will implement the following steps;

 1) The source data was downloaded from the link supplied

 2) The data was unzipped